 No. 3: Packaging

-The plastics that are used in vacuum forming are also ideal for packaging purposes.
+The plastics that are used are also ideal for packaging purposes.
 Not only are they cost-effective enough for large production lines, but they are also durable, hygienic, and they offer a diverse range of options when it comes to size and shape.

 From the food and drink packaging that is seen lining the supermarket shelves to the containers that are used for medical supplies, cleaning products, health and beauty products and more, they are all likely to have been made via a vacuum forming process.